parktart/odin-recipes-flex/README.md

 # odin-recipes
 Odin Recipes Project

 This is my first project in TOP's curriculum!
-This project will excercise my recently aquired html knowledge as I build a basic recipe website with only html.
+This project will exercise my recently acquired html knowledge as I build a basic recipe website with only html.
 The website consists of a main index page with links to some cool recipes.
 Some knowledge I hope to use..
 ~ html boilerplate code
 ~ headings and paragraphs